AbdelrahmanHassan111/Brain-Tumor-Multi-Classification-using-Deep-Learning/README.md

-# Brain Tumor Classification using Deep Learning
+# Brain Tumor Multi-class Classification using Deep Learning

 ## Overview
 This project focuses on building, training, and evaluating a Convolutional Neural Network (CNN) for the classification of brain tumor images.
 The CNN is trained on image data to classify brain tumor images into three categories: glioma, meningioma, and pituitary.
 The model architecture is implemented using TensorFlow and Keras.